mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Give a definition of semantic network theory.

-Semantic network theory suggests that LTM is composed of conceptual nodes that are linked with other nodes in a network.
-Links are made via meaningful connections between concepts.
-These links and nodes form a hiearchical structure.
+Semantic network theory suggests that LTM is organised into conceptual nodes that are linked with other nodes in a network.
+Links are made via meaningful connections between concepts which then form a hiearchical structure.
+This allows memory to be searched more methodologically, ensuring that information can be located with spreading activation.

 #### List three key differences between LTM and STM